 While budget is always a consideration, focus on the value a training partner provides, not just the price tag.
 Request a detailed proposal that breaks down all costs.
 Does the fee include training materials, assessments, and follow-up support?
 Be wary of unusually low bids, as they may signal a generic or incomplete program.
 Remember that every company faces unique challenges in meeting GMP requirements, and a good partner will factor that into a fair price.
 Investing in high-quality, comprehensive training is an investment in preventing costly compliance failures, recalls, and damage to your brand’s reputation.

-Verify They Have Tracking Tools
+Make Sure They Offer Progress Tracking Tools

 How will you know if the training was effective?
 A reputable partner should offer tools to track and document your team’s progress.
 This is essential for your records and for demonstrating compliance during an audit.
 Look for a partner who provides a system for monitoring course completion, assessment scores, and certifications.
 Modern Training Management solutions can help you create and manage training programs, ensuring that every employee receives the right content for their role.
 This data not only proves that training occurred but also helps you identify any knowledge gaps that need to be addressed.